Sulfur Chemistry in the Atmospheres of Warm and Hot Jupiters: The impact of Sulfur's inclusion on atmospheric chemistry

 Figure \ref{fig:HD209SulfurComp} shows that, at pressures lower than $\mathrm{10^{-5}\,bar}$, the effects of sulfur once again become insignificant.
-The reaction \ce{H + OH $\, \rightarrow \, $ H2 + O} produces atomic \ce{O} at a rate several orders of magnitude faster than the production and subsequent photo-dissociation of \ce{SO}.
-As a result, the pathways that lead to the destruction of \ce{CH4} and \ce{NH3} at this height are no longer dependant on sulfurs presence.
-As such, the very upper atmospheres of hot Jupiters that contain sulfur looking nearly indistinguishable from those without sulfur.
+Above this height, \ce{H2S} begins to drop in abundance, making the shielding of \ce{NO} less effective.
+This results in the sulfurous and non-sulfurous photodissociation rates of \ce{NO} approach similar rates once more, such that the overall destruction rate of \ce{NH3} is now approximately the same in both models.
+Additionally, above this height, \ce{SO} is no longer the fastest producer of \ce{O}, with other reactions such as \ce{OH} photodissociation becoming more dominant.
+As such, both sulfurous and non-sulfurous destruction rates of \ce{CH4} and \ce{HCN} become similar.
+In consequence, the very upper atmospheres of hot Jupiters that contain sulfur look nearly indistinguishable from those without sulfur.

 There is potential for detecting the differences caused by the inclusion of sulfur in hot Jupiters' atmospheres.
 There has already been evidence for \ce{CH4} (\citealt{Guilluy2019}) and \ce{HCN} (\citealt{Hawker2018,Cabot2019}) detections in the atmosphere's of hot Jupiters.
 Most retrievals identify species, and their abundances, around the pressure of $\mathrm{10^{-3}\,bar}$.
 Thus, it should be possible to detect the drop in abundance of these molecules due to sulfur.
 However, the pressure range over which there is an identifiable difference due to sulfur is rather limited.
 Any investigated spectra of this planet would need to be very precise, more so than any currently obtainable.